igonzaleztak/bank-api-example/README.md

 }
 ```

-These services are in charge of recieving information from the transport layer, process it and read/write from the database.
+These services are in charge of recieving information from the transport layer, processing it, and interacting with the database.

-Finally, the last package within the internal folder is transport.
+Finally, the last package in the `internal` folder is `transport`.
 This package defines the application's transport layer.
-Similar to the database package, it includes an interface representing this layer, allowing for future extensions with additional transport layers.
-Currently, only HTTP has been implemented.
+Like the database package, it provides an interface to represent this layer, enabling future extensions with additional transport options.
+At present, only HTTP has been implemented.

 ```go
 // Transporter is an interface for the transport layer.
 It defines the Serve method that